Chicago Lawsuit Claims Charter Bus Company Negligent in Hiring Driver

 The lawsuit was filed in the Circuit Court of Cook County, Law Division and assigned to The Honorable Ronald S. Davis.
 Corboy & Demetrio will request Judge Davis enter an Emergency Protective Order mandating that Pontarelli preserve and protect the subject bus in order to allow Corboy & Demetrio’s experts to inspect and examine videotape footage and Black Box Data.
 Additionally, Corboy & Demetrio will seek, via subpoena, videotape footage of the incident that is currently in the possession of P.J.
 Clarke’s (an establishment at the corner of Illinois and Columbus) and the City of Chicago, Office of Emergency Management Center.

-Thomas A. Demetrio of Corboy & Demetrio is a trial lawyer with an emphasis on medical negligence, product liability, airplane crash and commercial litigation on behalf of plaintiffs.
-He is Past President of the Chicago Bar ...
+A founding partner of the legendary law firm, Corboy & Demetrio, P.C., Tom is a nationally renowned trial lawyer with an emphasis on medical negligence, airplane crash, product liability, and commercial ...

 William T. Gibbs is a partner at the Chicago personal injury and medical malpractice law firm of Corboy & Demetrio and concentrates his practice on cases arising from railroad negligence, automobile collisions, participation in ...